peers/peerjs/docs/api.md

 ### connection.getLabel()

-The optional label passed in when the connection was created with `peer.connect(...)`.
+The optional label passed in or assigned by PeerJS when the connection was created with `peer.connect(...)`.

 ### connection.peer